Skip Navigation Links

 Other initiatives

-We welcome your feedback on this plan and on the issue of accessibility at Telefilm.
+We welcome your feedback on this plan and on accessibility at Telefilm.
 You can use the following communication channels to contact us.

 An Equity, Diversity & Inclusion Advisor will acknowledge receipt of your feedback and follow up with you within 5 business days (unless you submitted a comment anonymously).
 Your comments or questions will be forwarded to the appropriate department.